parmishh/YT-adblock-Chrome-extension/README.md

 # NOTE
-**HI Guys I can't provide full code because it is published by me on Chrome Extension Store and can be copied!
-The full code is avaliable in my Private repo**
+**👋HI Guys What you see here is sample code can't provide full code because it is published by me on Chrome Extension Store and can be copied!
+The full code is avaliable in my Private repo at: https://github.com/parmishh/YT-ADS-Block-FullVersion**
 **If you are interested and want to contribute Then DM me I will give you Access to private Repo which contains full code.😊**